Pittsfield, Massachusetts: Geography

 Most of the population occupies roughly one-quarter of the city's land.
 Pittsfield lies at the confluence of the east and west branches of the Housatonic River, which flows south from the city towards its mouth at Long Island Sound, some 149 mi distant.
 The eastern branch leads down from the hills, while the western branch is fed from Onota Lake and Pontoosuc Lake (which lies partly in Lanesborough).
 Like much of western Berkshire County, the city lies between the Berkshire Hills to the east and the Taconic Range to the west.
 Sections of the Housatonic Valley Wildlife Management Area dot the banks of the river.
 The western portion of the city contains Pittsfield State Forest, an 11000 acre facility with hiking and cross-country skiing trails, camping, picnic areas, and a beach for swimming.

-Pittsfield is at the crossroads of U.S. Route 7 and U.S. Route 20, which join together in the city.
-Massachusetts Route 8 passes through the northeast corner of town, with a portion of it combined with Route 9, the central east-west road through the western part of the state, whose western terminus is in the city at Route 20.
-Route 41 begins in the southwest corner of town, heading south from Route 20.
-The nearest interstate highway, Interstate 90 (the Massachusetts Turnpike) is about 10 mi south in Lee.
+Pittsfield is at the crossroads of U.S. Route 7 and U.S. Route 20, which intersect in the city.
+Massachusetts Route 8 passes through the northeastern corner of town, with a portion of it combined with Route 9, the central east-west road through the western part of the state, which terminates in the city at Route 20.
+Route 41 begins in the southwestern corner of town, heading south from Route 20.
+The nearest interstate highway, Interstate 90 (the Massachusetts Turnpike) is about 10 mi south, in Lee.

 Long-distance ground transportation in Pittsfield is based at the Joseph Scelsi Intermodal Transportation Center, which serves as the station for Amtrak trains and Peter Pan buses.
 The Berkshire Regional Transit Authority, the transit provider for Pittsfield and vicinity, is based at the Intermodal Center and also uses it as a hub for most of its lines.
 Rail freight transportation is provided by CSX Transportation and the Housatonic Railroad.

 The fixed-base operator at Pittsfield Municipal Airport offers access to the region via private and chartered aircraft ranging from single-engined piston to multiple-engined jet planes.
 They also offer scenic rides and flight training.
 The nearest airport with national service is Albany International Airport.